terlan-lang/terlan/README.md

 Terlan favors immutable data, explicit types, and predictable control flow, while remaining practical for object-style APIs, platform interop, and rich domain modeling.
-If you have worked in the industry across multiple server stacks, everything about Terlan should familiar and intuitive.
+If you have worked in the industry across multiple server stacks, everything about Terlan should feel familiar and intuitive.

 ## Hello World